Ecobblah/Cuny-first-automation/CunyFirst-Automation/README.md

 it will take a seat for you and swap (need to comment out the swap) end the program and print out in the text field congrats!.

 #WARNING
-I'm not responsible if it messes up your schedule by any possible way.
+I'm not responsible if it messes up your Cunyfirstinfo by any possible way.
 My Program never comes close to a delete button for a class, but things happen so becareful.

 #Problems i haven't fixed yet.